island-is/island.is/libs/application/templates/european-health-insurance-card/README.md

 The following environment variable must be set, 'EHIC_XROAD_PROVIDER_ID', to the appropriate X-ROAD path for the EHIC API.
 It defaults to: 'IS-DEV/GOV/10007/SJUKRA-Protected/ehic/',

+### Scope and TokenExchange

+Calls to the EHIC API uses token exchange with a scope named 'europeanHealthInsuranceCard' as defined now as '@sjukra.is/sjukratryggingakort'

 ## Setup

 To start the application system, follow the instructions in the handbook [here](https://docs.devland.is/apps/application-system).
+The application will be accessible under the path https://{host}/umsoknir/sjukrakort

 ### Translations from Contentful